joshuamkite/pulumi-typescript-aws-asg-ec2-webserver/README.md

 # Pulumi AWS Auto Scaling Group TypeScript

 This is a TypeScript port of my [pulumi-aws-asg](https://github.com/joshuamkite/pulumi-aws-asg) Python project.
+There is now also a [C# version](https://github.com/joshuamkite/pulumi-csharp-aws-asg-ec2-webserver)

 ## Overview